Skip to main content

 Special instructions you receive will cover:

-Scar revision surgery may be performed in your plastic surgeon's office, an accredited office-based surgical facility, an ambulatory surgical facility or a hospital.
-Your plastic surgeon and assisting staff will fully attend to your comfort and safety.
+Scar revision surgery is performed at our accredited Outpatient Surgery Facility in Birmingham, Alabama where your plastic surgeon and our staff will fully attend to your comfort and safety.

 Scar Revision Procedures